gvwilson/thirdbit/fiction/maddy-roo/index.md

 The two teenagers walked toward the stones Maddy had pointed at and then just kept walking.
 It was a tactic they had used more than once to get out of picking potatoes.
-As long as they acted as if they were doing something they were supposed to be doing, most grownups wouldn't pay them any attention.
+As long as they acted like they were doing something they were supposed to be doing, most grownups wouldn't pay them any attention.

 Two minutes later they were in the small square